deepaksn716867/Sapphire-API/README.md

 ```
 command: mongorestore --db appdb --drop

-* ex : mongorestore --db appdb --drop ..\appworks\database\appdb\ *
+ex : mongorestore --db appdb --drop ..\appworks\database\appdb\
 ```

 It is a maven java web application project.
-To build the project run
+To build the project run the command from the location of *pom file*
 ```
 mvn clean install
 ```